 Company logo | Codica

 The chicken and egg problem has stopped being a merely philosophical dilemma.
-You may be surprised, but this expression is now widely used in the business world too.
-So what a chicken and egg problem is in e-commerce?
+This expression is also widely used in the business world.
+So, what is the chicken and egg problem in ecommerce?

-In simple words, this term describes the situation when the owner of a new marketplace is torn between attracting two equally important sets of users to his platform: buyers and sellers.
+In simple words, this term describes the situation when the owner of a new marketplace is torn between attracting two equally essential sets of users to his platform: buyers and sellers.

 In this article, you will find smart strategies to kickstart your marketplace.
-Let the examples of famous brands inspire you to find unique user acquisition techniques.
+Let the examples of famous brands inspire you to discover unique user acquisition techniques.

 The chicken and egg problem in online marketplaces

 When you build a marketplace website, you don’t have buyers yet.
 Consequently, the sellers see no reason to join your marketplace.
-At the same time, buyers are hesitant to register when your marketplace has a limited list of products or services.
+At the same time, buyers may hesitate to register when your marketplace has a limited list of products or services.

 As we can see, your online marketplace cannot function properly without both producers and customers.